LearnersGuild/guide/General/Membership/membership-cancellation.md

 The Guild reserves the right to terminate your membership in the Guild as set forth in your Enrollment Agreement, including under the following scenarios:

-* Failure to meet the six Membership Expectations outlined above results in the termination of our investment and cancellation of your membership.
+* Failure to meet the six Membership Expectations outlined above can result in the termination of our investment and cancellation of your membership.

-  * _**In particular, failure to be accepted into phases 2, 3 or 4 by week \(8\) eight of the current phase results in membership cancellation.**_
+  * _**In particular, failure to be accepted into phases 2, 3 or 4 by week \(8\) eight of the current phase may immediately result in membership termination.**_

 * Failure to uphold Guild culture.